Santhosh-Chidambaram/Santhosh-CHidambaram/README.md

 <p align='center'>
 Hey Folks,Thanks For Visiting My Repo !
 My Name is Santhosh and I am a full-stack Web and Mobile Application Developer, currently living in Tiruneveli,Tamil Nadu, India.
 I am a Pre Final Year Student at Sri Krishna College of Technology,Coimbatore.
-I am fond of developing websites and mobile applications.
-I am both driven and self-motivated, constantly experimenting with new technologies and techniques.
+I am love building Websites and Mobile Applications and I explore new Technologies in my free time and develop some cool projects with it.
 </p>

 ## Tools & Technologies